daeneryscodes/Buddee/README.md

 Disclaimer: Buddee is an artificial intelligence chatbot that was built by humans.
 Please do not use Buddee to replace real human relationships.

+For futher help please send a message to: support@buddeeteam.com